emmett-framework/severus/docs/quickstart.md

     5 items

-In order to achieve this result with Severus, we need to add the relevant forms into our translation file, and we can even support even more cases:
+In order to achieve this result with Severus, we need to add the relevant forms into our translation file using special keys, and we can support even more cases:

 ```yaml
 cart: